-The study adopted a descriptive study design in order to assess infertility and the management options available for couples attending infertility clinic in the Rivers State University Teaching Hospital (RSUTH), Port Harcourt Rivers State.
+The study adopted a descriptive cross-sectional study design in order to assess the level of knowledge on infertility and the management options known by couples in Obio Cottage Hospital, Port Harcourt Rivers State.
 Polit and Beck (2012) opines that the purpose of descriptive studies is to observe, describe, and document aspects of a situation as it naturally occurs.